Gulliver's Travels: Political allusions

 Ann Kelly describes Part IV of The Travels and the Yahoo-Houyhnhnm relationship as an allusion to that of the Irish and the British: "The term that Swift uses to describe the oppression in both Ireland and Houyhnhnmland is 'slavery'; this is not an accidental word choice, for Swift was well aware of the complicated moral and philosophical questions raised by the emotional designation 'slavery.'
 The misery of the Irish in the early eighteenth century shocked Swift and all others who witnessed it; the hopeless passivity of the people in this desolate land made it seem as if both the minds and bodies of the Irish were enslaved."
 Kelly goes on to write: "Throughout the Irish tracts and poems, Swift continually vacillates as to whether the Irish are servile because of some defect within their character or whether their sordid condition is the result of a calculated policy from without to reduce them to brutishness.
 Although no one has done so, similar questions could be asked about the Yahoos, who are slaves to the Houyhnhnms."
 However, Kelly does not suggest a wholesale equivalence between Irish and Yahoos, which would be reductive and omit the various other layers of satire at work in this section.

 Language

-In his annotated edition of the book published in 1980, Isaac Asimov claims that "making sense out of the words and phrases introduced by Swift...is a waste of time," and these words were invented nonsense.
-However, Irving Rothman, a professor at University of Houston, points out that the language may have been derived from Hebrew, which Swift had studied at Trinity College Dublin.
+Part I includes examples of the Lilliputian language, including a paragraph for which Gulliver provides a translation.
+In his annotated edition of the book published in 1978, Isaac Asimov claims that "making sense out of the words and phrases introduced by Swift...is a waste of time", and these words were invented nonsense.
+However, Irving Rothman points out that the language may have been derived from Hebrew, which Swift had studied at Trinity College Dublin.